Customer Notice: To schedule an appointment, please contact us at [email protected].

 Selling marijuana and products?

 You must first contact the Arizona Department of Health Services (ADHS) to apply for a license.
-Once you receive your license to sell marijuana from ADHS, you must apply for a license to report transaction privilege (TPT), excise and withholding tax by completing the Medical, Adult Use or Dual License Transaction Privilege/Use/Excise Tax Application (Form JTM-1) and email it to [email protected].
+Once you receive your license to sell marijuana from ADHS, you must apply for a license to report transaction privilege (TPT), excise and withholding tax by completing the Medical, Adult Use or Dual License Transaction Privilege/Use/Excise Tax Application (Form JTM-1) and mail to the address on the form.

 Selling accessories or ancillary products (pipes, bongs, smoking devices, grow lights, etc.)?

-You must register to collect, file, and pay marijuana tax by completing Form JTM-1 and emailing the form to [email protected].
+You must register to collect, file, and pay marijuana tax by completing Form JTM-1 and mailing the form and payment to the address on the form.
 You must obtain a marijuana excise tax license number and a marijuana transaction privilege tax license number.

 In Arizona, any business that wishes to sell medical marijuana or adult use marijuana products must first hold a license issued by the Arizona Department of Health Services (ADHS).
 Once the business has been issued a license from ADHS, the business can then apply for a transaction privilege tax (TPT) license with the Arizona Department of Revenue (ADOR).

-Even if a business already holds a TPT license, it should contact [email protected] to make the necessary changes to the license that will allow it to file and pay taxes on sales of marijuana products, which is new for 2021.
+Even if a business already holds a TPT license, it should contact ADOR to make the necessary changes to the license that will allow it to file and pay taxes on sales of marijuana products.
 This is true even for existing medical marijuana dispensaries that have been filing and paying TPT on their sales, because these sales must be reported under a new business code.

 If the business holds an ADHS license that allows it to make adult use (non-medical) marijuana sales, the business must also register with ADOR to file and remit Marijuana Excise Tax (MET).